Student welfare services

 Contact us

-Students can come and talk to the nurse, school social officer or psychologist whenever their door is open.
-You can also visit the nurse and the psychologist without an appointment during their walk-in hours.
-The walk-in hours are stated on the door of the reception room or on the notice board.
+Students can come to the nurse, school social worker, or psychologist to talk or book an appointment whenever the office door is open or during their walk‑in hours.
+The walk‑in hours are listed on the office door or the notice board.

 Service fees